-Where to Stay in Zanzibar: Best Areas and Resorts Based on Your Travel Style
+Where to Stay in Zanzibar: Best Areas & Hotels, and Updated Fees for 2026

 Planning a trip to Zanzibar and wondering which part of the island suits you best?
-From luxury resorts on powdery white beaches to budget-friendly guesthouses steeped in Swahili culture, Zanzibar has something for every kind of traveler.
-In this guide, I’ll break down the best areas to stay in Zanzibar based on your travel style, budget, and priorities — so you can make the most of your island escape.
+You can find all kinds of options, ranging from enormous 5-star luxury resorts, to boutique hotels on secluded beaches, to budget guesthouses featuring traditional thatched roof huts in a more vibrant urban setting.
+The great thing is, the powdery white beaches and crystal clear water are everywhere.
+In this guide, I’ll break down the best areas to stay in Zanzibar based on your travel style, budget, and priorities, so you can make the most of your island escape.

 Best Places to Stay in Zanzibar by Travel Style